-Get help from the council
+Homeless help from the council

-Your personal housing plan sets out the steps you and the council need to take to:
+It sets out steps that you and the council need to take to either:

 stop you becoming homeless

-Council support to keep your home
+Support to keep your home

-The council can:
+The council could:

-give you support to claim benefits
+help you to claim benefits

-help with advice on tenancy rights or debt
+advise on tenancy rights or debt

 talk to your landlord or family so you can stay